MJGT-Studio/MasterInventoryDocs/src/content/docs/QuestSystem.md

 | `WhenCompleteCanTriggerEventCallBack?` | this will prevent a infinite loop once the quest has been completed |

-Pleas for better understanding check the example project you can also check this  - [video](https://youtu.be/kFMVHpIeuqo) for a better understanding
+Please for better understanding check the demo level you can also check this  - [video](https://youtu.be/kFMVHpIeuqo).